app development governance security and compliance

 Small attacks may lead to bigger attacks.

 Sometimes, the risk of software vulnerabilities is not apparent right away.
 Malware can remain dormant within your software for a long time.
 During this time, malicious actors can slowly gather data, steal information, and even leverage your software for a larger attack.
-Long-term cyber attacks like this can harm your business, customers, and employees significantly.
+Long-term cyber attacks like this can significantly harm your business, customers, and employees.
 Also, smaller and seemingly insignificant software vulnerabilities can be combined and used in larger attack chains with a bigger impact on business.

-The ripple effect of secure applications: Benefits for businesses and users
+The ripple effect of secure and compliant applications

 Reduced risk of attacks